rubensayshi/vircuum/README.md

 I'm in progress of rewriting the whole project because the initial version was only giving commmandline output (see branch `v1.0-CLIonly`).
 This new version will run a socketio server to show a status page that live updates in the browser.

+There's also a lot of code that I've copied from my previous project into this project that isn't needed anymore ..

 ## HELP:
 `./run.py -h`